-If this idea is true, then you would expect people with good plans to struggle less with procrastination.
-And, that's what Cal found when he studied elite undergrads: they were hyper-organized and only a few reported procrastination as a serious problem.
+If this idea is true, then you would expect people with good plans to struggle less with procrastination and, that's what Cal Newman found when he studied elite undergrads: they were hyper-organized and only a few reported procrastination as a serious problem.

-So, he believes that procrastination is not a character flaw but a finely-tuned evolutionary adaptation.
-You shouldn’t moan about procrastination but treat it as a sign that your plan needs more work.
+So, he believes that procrastination is not a character flaw but the manifestation of an evolutionary adaptation.
+It's simply a sign that your plan needs more work.

 Procrastination and Fear

-Cal insists that fear is not the cause of procrastination but his idea about a natural aversion to bad planning fits neatly with the idea that the procrastinator backs away from action out of fear and he, himself, gives a good example to prove it.
+Cal insists that fear is not the cause of procrastination but I believe that he's wrong.
+A bad plan can lead to disaster so his idea about a natural aversion to bad planning fits neatly with the idea that the procrastinator backs away from action out of fear.
+He, himself, gives a good example to prove it.